ibramjub/Aligning-Points-to-Lines-2D/README.md

 Aligning Points to Lines: Provable Approximations
 By: Ibrahim Jubran and Dan Feldman

+The paper can be found on my website: https://sites.google.com/site/ibrahimjub/

 Published in the "IEEE Transactions on Knowledge and Data Engineering".
 Please cite our paper if you use the code.